 A Little Pain For Lots of Gain

-Four weeks is really not long and once at full productivity, your virtual assistant will soon save you many hours more than those initially spent on hand-holding.
+Four weeks is really not long and once at full productivity, your virtual assistant will soon save you many hours more than those initially spend on hand-holding.